chriskormaris/PyxidaAuebScraper/README.md

 or

-You to make an executable file for the gui, run:
+You to make an executable file for the gui.
+Run:
 ```bash
 pip install pyinstaller
 pyinstaller pyxida_gui.spec